deep-learning-mit/staging/_posts/2023-11-11-plankton-representation.md

 I will use t-SNE (t-Distributed Stochastic Neighbor Embedding) to visualize the feature vectors<d-cite key="vanderMaaten2008tsne"></d-cite>.

 I will then use K-means clustering and compare the emergent groups to the labels in the dataset.<d-cite key="kanungo_efficient_2002"></d-cite>

+# Aknowledgments

+ChatGPT was used to create visualizations, write some paragraphs which were then edited, and generate latex equations.